davidfowl/Micronetes/README.md

   replicas: number # number of times to launch the application
   external: bool # This service is external to avoid provisioning
   env: # environment variables
+   # - name: key
+   #   value: value
+   #   source: secret
   bindings: # array of bindings (ports, connection strings etc)
-    name: string # name of the binding
+    - name: string # name of the binding
       port: number # port of the binding
       host: string # host of the binding
       connectionString: # connection string of the binding
 ```

 ### Service Descriptions